Hybroht/hybroht.github.io/docs/policies/licenses/n8n_workflows/news_curator/WORKFLOW-LEGAL_NOTICE_v2.0.md

 - **Good Faith Requirement:**
   All requests and claims must be made in good faith and not for abusive, frivolous, or malicious reasons.

-*If you have questions about these terms, contact us before purchasing.*
+*If you have questions about these terms, contact us.*

 ---